TL;DR

 The vendor experience?
 It gets a mention—"simplified for sellers," "reach buyers through a single taxonomy"—but it doesn't feel like the priority.
 Maybe I'm wrong.
 But if I had to guess where they're investing their energy after this deal closes, it's probably not in making life easier for the companies paying them.

 The priority seems to be: collect more reviews, attract more buyers, feed it all into G2.ai, become the thing AI trusts.
+Their recent CPTO hire—an AI product leader from Cruise, Grab, and Uber—reinforces this direction.

 Vendors are the ones paying for all of this.
 But vendors might not be the ones this is being built for.